Unispace365/ds_cinder/doc/basics/Fonts.md

     mEngine.editFonts().installFont(fullFontFilePath, fontName, shortHandName);

-We'll get to shotHandName in a minute.
+We'll get to shortHandName in a minute.

 It's most common that you'll want to load a few fonts all at once.
 Many apps do something like this: